This Side of Paradise (album): Promotion

-Guitarist G.E.
-Smith's involvement with the album proved convenient when Ocasek assembled a backing band (including Greg Hawkes on keyboards) to appear as musical guest on Saturday Night Live, mostly using the Saturday Night Live Band, which then featured Smith as bandleader.
+Guitarist G. E. Smith's involvement with the album proved convenient when Ocasek assembled a backing band (including Greg Hawkes on keyboards) to appear as musical guest on Saturday Night Live (SNL), mostly using the Saturday Night Live Band, which then featured Smith as bandleader.
 Appearing on Episode 3 of Season 12, Ocasek performed "Emotion in Motion" and "Keep on Laughin'".
-Ocasek also appeared in a comedy sketch starring Dana Carvey's recurring character the Church Lady, who incorrectly introduced him as Keith Richards.
+Ocasek also appeared in a comedy sketch starring Dana Carvey's recurring character The Church Lady, who incorrectly introduced him as Keith Richards.
 After Ocasek corrected her, she then addressed him as "Ricky".
-In her typical way, the Church Lady piously criticized the sensuality of his rock and roll music.
+In her typical way, The Church Lady piously criticized the sensuality of his music.

 Title

 This is the second consecutive Ocasek album to derive its title from an indirect poetry reference.
 In this case, This Side of Paradise shares its title with 1920 debut novel of F. Scott Fitzgerald, which in turn took its title from a line of the Rupert Brooke poem "Tiare Tahiti".